Summary of This Privacy Notice

 - Changes to this policy or your data

-This website www.facinghistory.org (our "site") is operated by Facing History and Ourselves, Inc. ("Facing History US") and Facing History and Ourselves CIO ("Facing History UK").
-Together, Facing History US and Facing History UK are referred to in this privacy notice as "Facing History", and also as "we", "us" and "our".
-Facing History US and Facing History UK are joint data controllers of any information we collect via this site.
+These Websites www.facinghistory.org (our "sites") are operated by Facing History and Ourselves, Inc. ("Facing History US") and Facing History and Ourselves CIO ("Facing History UK").
+Together, Facing History US and Facing History UK are referred to in this privacy notice as "Facing History," and also as "we," "us," and "our."
+Facing History US and Facing History UK are joint data controllers of any information we collect under this policy.

 Facing History and Ourselves, US